Yongbeom-Kim/templater_scripts/anki_cloze/README.md

 ### Example

-Below is a comprehensive example to intuitively understand the code transformation done.
+Below is a nice example to intuitively understand the transformation done.

 **Input:**
 ````markdown